eda-ricercatore/sardegna-scala/notes/qubo-pbo-maxsat-wbo.md

 [Voss1999]
 	Stefan Voss and Silvano Martello and Ibrahim H. Osman and Catherine Roucairol. *Meta-Heuristics: Advances and Trends in Local Search Paradigms for Optimization*.
 Kluwer Academic Publishers, Norwell, MA, 1999.

+[Williamson2011]
+	Williamson, D. P., and Shmoys, D. B. *The Design of Approximation Algorithms*.
+Cambridge University Press, New York, NY, 2011.